2022 Orosz Award for Excellence in Emerging Leadership

-The Dietrich School’s Orosz Award was established to honor Michael Orosz, a staff member in the Department of Biological Sciences who passed away unexpectedly in 2003.
+The Dietrich School’s Orosz Award was established to honor Michael Orosz, a staff member in the Biological Sciences Department who passed away unexpectedly in 2003.
 Mike’s family generously donated funds to establish an endowment in his name to recognize staff excellence in performing their jobs.

-We are now accepting nominations for the 2020 Orosz Award.
+We are now accepting nominations for the 2022 Orosz Award.
 The award will recognize staff members in the early stages of their careers who have exhibited excellence in their performance and displayed leadership qualities among their peers.
 To be nominated, staff must have worked for the University at least one year but not more than five years.
-Staff nominees must have worked in the Dietrich School of Arts and Sciences/College of General Studies for at least one full year.
-Faculty or staff members are encouraged to nominate a staff member for this award.
+Staff nominees must have worked in the Dietrich School of Arts and Sciences/College of General Studies for at least one full year beginning May 21, 2021.
+Faculty and staff members are encouraged to nominate a staff member for this award.

 The award carries a $500 prize for the recipient.
 Nominations will be reviewed and awards determined by a diverse committee of staff within the Dietrich School and CGS.
-In subsequent years, prior awardees will be asked to serve on the selection committee.
+Prior awardees will be asked to serve on the selection committee and are not eligible for subsequent years.

 - Nominee’s name